Honda Nighthawk 250

 In contrast to the Honda Rebel 250 (MC13), which offers very similar specifications, the Nighthawk 250 is considered to be a standard street motorcycle for urban use.

 Its small size and low seat make it a popular model for beginners and riders of smaller stature.
 It is often used in Motorcycle Safety Foundation (MSF) motorcycle training in the US.
 It has drum brakes and spoked wheels at front and rear in the US, though models in the Australian, U.K., Japanese, and other markets had a single disc brake in front, drum brake in rear, and front as well as rear Italian Grimeca alloy wheels with tubeless tyres.

 Reviews

 In his column in Roadbike, Andrew MacDonald praised the CB250 Nighthawk for its durability, citing the example of an urban commuter who had ridden one for 107,000 miles over a 16-year period as his only mode of transportation, with zero engine work required.

 History

 While the first Nighthawk 650 was manufactured in 1982, the Nighthawk 250 was manufactured from 1992.
 The bike's lineage can be traced back to the Honda CM185T and CM200T Twinstar of 1978 -1982, as it retains the same bottom end and bore at 53.0mm with an increased stroke of 53.0mm resulting in a capacity of 233.9 cc.
 The motorcycle changed little over the years except for color.

-With its legendary durability, this engine is still being produced in Thailand by GPX, coupled with a 6-speed transmission and an oil cooler.
+With its durability, this engine is still being produced in Thailand by GPX, coupled with a 6-speed transmission and an oil cooler.